The best MongoDB GUIs in 2024

 (Image courtesy of HumongouS.io)

-• Charts and dashboards: Easily create charts and dashboards to track the metrics that are important to you
+• Charts and dashboards: Create charts and dashboards to track the metrics that are important to you.

 With HumongouS.io widgets, you can customize how your data displays and use those widgets to pull data from specific reference collections as needed.
 There are viewer, form, and layout widgets.
 Viewer widgets let you represent data in more meaningful ways than default string values.